There’s a consistent, almost predictable behavior pattern with many photographers who are successful.

 I also noticed it in myself, and have attributed this set of behaviors to my own success.

-I might add these behaviors will possibly propel you to stratospheric heights if you apply them in your life and in your photography business.
+These behaviors might propel you to stratospheric heights if you apply them in your life and in your photography business.

 The BIG question…..“why don’t most apply and take advantage of these behaviors?”